arangodb/docs/3.6/graphs-smart-graphs-management.md

 In most cases this function works identically to the General Graph one.
 But there is one special case: The first vertex collection added to the graph (either orphan or within a relation) defines the sharding for all collections within the graph.
-This collection can never be removed from the graph.
+They have their `distributeShardsLike` attribute set to the name of the initial collection.
+This collection can not be dropped as long as other collections follow its sharding (i.e. they need to be dropped first).

 **Examples**

-The following example lists the orphan collections and shows that you may remove them, but also that you cannot drop the initial collection.
-You can only drop the complete graph, or `truncate` it if you just want to get rid of the data.
+Create a SmartGraph and list its orphan collections:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline smartGraphModify1_cluster
     @EXAMPLE_ARANGOSH_OUTPUT{smartGraphModify1_cluster}
-      var graph_module = require("@arangodb/smart-graph")
+      var graph_module = require("@arangodb/smart-graph");
       var relation = graph_module._relation("edges", "vertices", "vertices");
       var graph = graph_module._create("myGraph", [relation], ["other"], {smartGraphAttribute: "region", numberOfShards: 9});
       graph._orphanCollections();